-Missed MidTerm Test: If a student is experiencing a serious personal illness or emergency on the date of the test, the student must declare their absence on ACORN and notify the teaching team via email no later than one week after the date of the test.
-The student will be given the option of deferring the marks
+Missed Term Test: If a student is experiencing a serious personal illness or emergency on the date of the test, the student must declare their absence on ACORN and notify the teaching team via email no later than one week after the date of the test.
+A make-up test will then be scheduled at a date and time determined by the instructor.
+The format of the make-up is at the discretion of the instructor and may not resemble the format of the original (e.g. an oral exam).